Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 3.4. **Post-Implementation Commercialization**

 3.4.1.
-The Parties acknowledge that consortium projects under this Agreement utilize pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's Soukify and other technical platforms, plus the Bank's banking infrastructure and regulatory framework) which are scaled, expanded, or customized for specific project requirements, rather than developing new standalone intellectual property.
+The Parties acknowledge that consortium projects under this Agreement utilize pre-existing Background IP (primarily Hijra Bank's HalalPay digital wallet platform combined with CICO's CICO CASH digital wallet platform, CICO's Soukify and other technical platforms, plus the Bank's banking infrastructure and regulatory framework) which are scaled, expanded, or customized for specific project requirements, rather than developing new standalone intellectual property.

 3.4.2. **No Post-Project Revenue Sharing:** Given that no new intellectual property is created through consortium projects, there shall be no post-implementation commercialization revenue sharing arrangements between the Parties after project completion.
 All revenue sharing is limited to the project implementation period as defined in Section 3.2.